 The classy, classic sense of flow in owner Jim Aller’s home designs might partly stem from his love of rhythm and jazz.
 He plays drums and collects them.
 He listens to standards (Sinatra, Miles Davis, Diana Krall) and drummers like Buddy Rich or Benny Greb.
 He confesses he’s “spent stupid money” on vintage drums, stereos and his audiophile hobby, but points out he still has his first stereo system (a Christmas gift at age 10) and is getting his five children hooked on the joys of retro music.
 But the sense of rhythm and movement in his designs might also come from his passion for light and livability in a house, and long-time experience making it happen.
 He grew up in a Des Moines family construction firm.
 He draws by hand or computer.
 He attended Iowa State University and spent years with a Leading National Architectural Firm before launching his own design firm.
 And, whether it’s a client or a vinyl record, he really knows how to listen.

-Ted Karnes, senior designer, started drawing blueprints before he could drive.
+Ted Karnes, operations manager, started drawing blueprints before he could drive.
 His dad owns a construction company and “I started when I was probably 15.
 I didn’t even have a driver’s license but I was already drawing plans.”
 Des Moines-born and raised, Ted started studying architecture in high school.
 He put in a decade of time with Regency Homes and a Leading National Architectural Firm before he and Jim—his cousin—started working together in 1998.
 As much as he loves designing interiors, he also loves the great outdoors.
 He’s an avid camper—as long as there is a fan and a fridge.
 He has golfed since age nine and still hopes that his game will improve.
 And then there’s baseball.
 The avid Cardinals fan now mainly watches some of his five kids play, though he gets too nervous to sit.
 On his bucket list: a tour of national ballparks with his sons.
 And maybe then he’ll sit down.

 Mindy Aller may have only one title, office manager, but her tasks are many: bookkeeper, bill juggler, customer service, errand runner… The Des Moines native studied Communications at Iowa State, and in addition to being mom and Chauffeur in Chief for five kids, worked several years as a private investigator specializing in insurance fraud.
 In 1998, she and husband Jim launched Aller Design Group.
 But while the firm crafts lofts and living spaces, she might be creating something else.
 “My mom taught me to knit when I was ten” during one boring, rainy vacation day.
 She was hooked.
 It’s her escape, it keeps her hands busy, and bonus: an unspooling stream of socks, afghans, scarves, hats… If you have a question for Aller Design Group, especially with her detective background, she will likely find the answer.
 And also, if you wish, a cool craft idea to go with it.